Fatum (Tchaikovsky): History

 Your Fatum has been performed [in St. Petersburg] reasonably well ...
 There wasn't much applause, probably because of the appalling cacophony at the end of the piece, which I don't like at all.
 It is not properly gestated, and seems to have been written in a very slapdash manner.
 The seams show, as does all your clumsy stitching.
 Above all, the form itself just does not work.
 The whole thing is completely uncoordinated....
 I am writing to you with complete frankness, being fully convinced that you won't go back on your intention of dedicating Fatum to me.
 Your dedication is precious to me as a sign of your sympathy towards me—and I feel a great weakness for you.

 M. Balakirev—who sincerely loves you.

 Other critics also referred to its artistic unevenness.
 By now, both Tchaikovsky and Désirée Artôt had had a change about their intended marriage.
 Neither advised the other of this, but he was nevertheless shocked when he learned through a third party (Nikolai Rubinstein) that she had married another man, the Spanish baritone Mariano Padilla y Ramos, in September 1869.
 Tchaikovsky's favourable view of Fatum had also changed - he had come to regard it as a failure.
 He destroyed the manuscript in the 1870s and it was not performed again or published in his lifetime.
 He did, however, re-use the lyrical theme from Fatum in the duet for Natalia and Andrei in Act IV of his opera The Oprichnik, but transposed from A-flat major to D-flat major.

 In 1896, after Tchaikovsky's death, the score was reconstructed from the original orchestral parts and published by Mitrofan Belyayev with the posthumous opus number 77.

 The piece has a duration of around 14 minutes.
 It has received a number of recordings.

+Performance history

+Performances of Tchaikovsky's Fatum, during and after his life.